albertyosia/albertyosia/README.md

-- 👋 Hi, I’m @albertyosia
+- 👋 Hi, there!
+My name is Albert
+- 🎓 I'm a computer science undergraduate
 - 👀 I’m interested in Web & Mobile Development
+- 📖 Currently learning MERN Stack

 <!---
 albertyosia/albertyosia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.